 To see some excellent photos of Cliveden House and grounds visit Peter Goodearl's website.

-It is at the point where the path leaves the river that Cliveden House is only a stones throw away at the top of the cliff on the opposite side.
+It is at the point where the path leaves the river that Cliveden House is only a stones' throw away at the top of the cliff on the opposite side.
 However, from here the house is obscured by the cliff and the trees.
 In pre-Norman times this was a fording point on the river and more recently there was a ferry.

 On leaving the river behind the path goes through a narrow wood.
 To the left through the trees are fields and to our right, but difficult to see is Formosa Place, a large country house on the banks of the River Thames built in 1785 for Sir George Young, 1st Baronet.
-The property was passed down through generations to Sir George Young MP, 6th Baronet (born 1941) and government minister under John Major PM and now Leader of the House of Commons.
+The property was passed down through generations to Sir George Young MP, 6th Baronet (born 1941) and government minister under John Major PM was Leader of the House of Commons.
 The old house has now been demolished and redeveloped.

 On the other side of Lulle Brook is Formosa Island, the largest island on the non-tidal Thames covering an area of 50 acres.
 It is home to the Odney Club Sports Grounds, owned by the John Lewis Partnership.

-The lane to the right leads past old cottages including Mill House and on to the very private adjacent entrances of Formosa House to the right and Formosa Court to the left - again the Court has been redeveloped and is now flats.
+The lane to the right leads past old cottages including Sol Mill and on to the very private adjacent entrances of Formosa House to the right and Formosa Court to the left - again the Court has been redeveloped and is now flats.

 At the end of the lane a wall obscures the traffic coming from the right along the main road.
-The wall is of a house called the Old Ship.
+The wall is of a house named The Old Ship.
 The house was once a convent and there is still a piscine in one of the ground floor rooms.
 It later became a pub, hence the name, and today is a private dwelling with many of the original features including four staircases are still in place.
 They staircases, I assume, were there as a means to escape when persecuted.